 Classifying CIFAR100 images using ResNets, Regularization and Data Augmentation in PyTorch

-In this notebook, we'll use the following techniques to train a state-of-the-art model in classifying images from the CIFAR100 dataset:
+In this tutorial, we'll use the following techniques to train a state-of-the-art model in less than 5 minutes to achieve over 90% accuracy in classifying images from the CIFAR100 dataset:

 - Data normalization